tpaschalis/tpaschalis.github.io/_posts/2020-11-05-golang-aws-lambda-getting-started.markdown

 The `ctx.Deadline()` method returns the time when work done on behalf of this context will be cancelled (aka the execution will time out), as milliseconds since the Unix epoch.

-To make use of the context, you'll need to import and use the `"github.com/aws/aws-lambda-go/lambdacontext"` package.
-Afterwards, using it is as simple as
+Using them is as simple as
 ```go
 lc, _ := lambdacontext.FromContext(ctx)
 log.Print(lc.FunctionName)